-MUSC 2457 Audio Engineering V Prerequisite: MUSC 2448, 2201, 2355
+MUSC 2457 Audio Engineering V Prerequisite: MUSC 2448, 2201, 2355 Credit: 4 (3 lecture, 4 lab)

 Analysis and practice of the operation of a large format, computer-automated analog mixing console.
 Includes console's signal flow and operation as they pertain to tracking.